In September 2019 we purchased a Brunel BMSZ trinocular stereomicroscope to use with our projects.

 Arducam CSI-USB UVC Camera Adapter

-We found a company called ArduCam who make a range of camera modules and USB interface boards and they sell an interface called “Arducam IMX477 UVC Camera Adapter Board for 12MP Raspberry Pi HQ Camera” I was able to find the board in stock in the USA on Amazon and it arrived a week later.
+We found a company called ArduCam who makes a range of camera modules and USB interface boards and they sell an interface called “Arducam IMX477 UVC Camera Adapter Board for 12MP Raspberry Pi HQ Camera” I was able to find the board in stock in the USA on Amazon and it arrived a week later.

 This adapter board allows you to use the 12MP Raspberry Pi HQ Camera via USB and it is recognised as a webcam with the following resolutions and frame rates.